Speak to a pharmacist and get help and support on new medication you have been given.

 People who have been given new blood thinning medication

-However, you can get help with your medicines any time by popping into your local branch of Whitworth Pharmacies and speaking to one of our pharmacists.
+However, you can get help with your medicines any time by popping into your local Whitworth Pharmacy and speaking to one of our pharmacists.

 The New Medication Service works in three stages.
 These are as follows:

 Speak to a member of the pharmacy team to check you are eligible for the New Medicine Service then pop in to book your appointment.
 This first chat will give you the chance to talk to your pharmacist and ask any initial questions that we might be able to solve quickly.

 In this appointment, we will speak to you further about how you’re getting on with your medicine and give you the chance to mention any issues or concerns.
 We will also be able to suggest any lifestyle changes that might help you manage any side effects.
 We will then make another appointment for a follow-up conversation in another 14-21 days.